Thomas Gunther's Piano Solo Arrangement of the famous Brazilian song "The Girl From Ipanema" composed by Antonio Carlos Jobim

 Here is a quick analyses:

-The [A] section of the song is rather straight forward, featuring one secondary dominant chord [G13 = V7/V] and a triton substitution of the dominant chord [Gb13(#11) = subV7] .
+The [A] section of the song is rather straight forward, featuring one secondary dominant chord [G13 = V7/V] and the tritone substitution chord of the dominant chord [Gb13(#11) = subV7] .

-The BRIDGE starts with Gbma9, the major 9 chord whose tonic resides a half step above the tonic chord of the key (Fma7).
-You can try to relate it to the original key, for example you may think of it as the Phrygian bII, but I don't find this a very good approach for this song considering what follows.
+The bridge starts with Gbma9, the major 9 chord whose tonic resides a half step above the tonic chord of the key (Fma7).
+Some try to relate it to the original key, for example you may think of it as the Phrygian bII, but I don't find this a very good approach for this song considering what follows.

 Instead, I decided to look at the melody.
 What I found is very interesting.
-It features the same motive 3 times (each spanning over 4 bars). each repeat starts on a different note (as you can see in the sheet music below).
-The same is true for the chords, only that the first time, it uses the tonic in major of the temporary new key, while the following two times it starts with the relative minor chord (vi7).
+It features the same motive 3 times (each spanning over 4 bars).
+Each repetition starts on a different note relating to a different temporary key (as you can see in the sheet music below).
+The same is true for the chords, only that the first time, it uses the tonic in major of the temporary new key Gb (or some prefer thinking of it as F#), while the other two repetitions of the motive start with the relative minor chord (vi7) instead.

-This means we can think of it as a melodic and harmonic sequence moving through 3 temporary keys.
-This approach eliminates the need of trying to relate each of the chords of the bridge to the original key.
-I think this thinking also reflects more how we hear the song.
+In short we can think of it as a melodic and harmonic sequence moving through 3 temporary keys; an approach that is much more reflective of how we hear the song.

-The last 4 bars of the bridge are best looked at as part of the original key again (vi7 V7/ii ii7 V7), with some note alterations (mainly the #11).
+The last 4 bars of the bridge are gently leading our ear back to the original key (vi7 V7/ii ii7 V7), with some note alterations (mainly the #11).